Practical-Haemostasis.com

 Polybrene may be included in some assays.
 Polybrene can neutralise Heparin [<1 IU/mL] and therefore removes this anticoagulant from the assay.

 Individuals without the FVL mutation generally have a ratio of >2.0 and individuals who are heterozygous for the FVL mutation have a ratio <2.
-However, there is considerable overlap between healthy individuals and heterozygotes.
+However, there is considerable overlap between healthy individuals and heterozygotes and individual laboratories mush establish their own cutoff values.

 This test is also useful for detecting acquired APC-R and which represents an independent risk factor for venous thrombosis.
 In addition the test will detect other causes of APC-R arising from mutations within the F5 gene other than the FV Leiden mutation.